publicdocs/uscode/assets/md/titles/usc20/us/usc/t20/ch38/m__us_usc_t20_s1681.md

  __Regulations; Nature of Particular Sports: Intercollegiate Athletic Activities__

     [Pub.
-L. 93–380, title VIII, § 844][/us/pl/93/380/s844], Aug.
+L. 93–380, title VIII][/us/pl/93/380/tVIII], § 844, Aug.
 21, 1974, [88 Stat.
 612][/us/stat/88/612], directed Secretary to prepare and publish, not more than 30 days after Aug.
 21, 1974, proposed regulations implementing the provisions of this chapter regarding prohibition of sex discrimination in federally assisted programs, including reasonable regulations for intercollegiate athletic activities considering the nature of the particular sports.

 ----------